singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 Why shpc?
 =========

-While the library is currently focused on Singularity containers (hence the name) it's created to be modular, meaning that if another container technology is wanted, it can be added.
-The module name would still be appropriate, as singularity does imply a single entity that is "one library to rule them all!"
+Singularity Registry HPC is created to be modular, meaning that we support a distinct set of container technologies and module systems.
+The name of the library "Singularity Registry HPC" does not refer specifically to the container technology "Singularity," but more generally implies the same spirit -- a single entity that is "one library to rule them all!"

 What is a registry?
 ===================

-A registry consists of a database of local containers configuration files, ``container.yaml`` files organized in the root of the shpc install in the ``registry`` folder.
+A registry consists of a database of local containers configuration files, ``container.yaml`` files organized in the root of the shpc install in one of the ``registry`` folders.
 The namespace is organized by Docker unique resources identifiers.
 When you install an identifier as we saw above, the container binaries and customized module files are added to the ``module_dir`` defined in your settings, which defaults to ``modules`` in the